Fashion Illustration using Procreate app, by Laura Volpintesta

 Here’s one, from my Lunch Sketch live zoom model drawing course, fashion illustration session just yesterday:

 Have you already fallen down the rabbit hole of Procreate app for your fashion illustrations or creative sketching??
+IT’S REALLY TOO MUCH.

-THE RABBIT HOLE IS TOTALLY OVERWHELMING because there literally ZILLIONS of tools, options and brushes available inside Procreate app (as well an as ANY app that you are using for art or fashion illustration).
+THE RABBIT HOLE ABYSS IS TOTALLY OVERWHELMING because there literally ZILLIONS of tools, options and brushes available inside Procreate app (as well an as ANY app that you are using for art or fashion illustration).
 It’s easy to fall into this hole because we are eager to create TEXTURES.

 In fashion design and illustration, this means recreating the feeling of layers, shadows, textures such as fur, crochet, satin, stretch, sheer, chiffon, tulle, tweed, knit, etc, etc, etc, etc!
 As well as skin, hair, etc.